IceDefcon/IceNET.AntennaMatrix/README.md

 Execution ---> gives 19x19 Coupling Impedance Matrix

-Matrix is designed for a Dipole Antenna constructed from 20 triangular patches
+The Matrix is designed for a Dipole Antenna composed of 20 triangular patches

 Coupling Impedance is calculated between the pair of the Test and Source triangular patches

 # ---===[ ANTENNA PHYSICS ]===---

-Dipole antena is constructed from 20 triangular patches, 10 squares (each contain two equal triangular patches)
+Dipole antena is constructed from 20 triangular patches ---> 10 squares (each contain two equal triangular patches)

-Each square has 0.05m x 0.05m dimentions ---> such that the overall antenna dimentions are ---> 50x5 cm
+Each square has 0.05m x 0.05m dimentions ---> so that the overall dimensions of the antenna are ---> 50x5 cm

-Electromagnetic Wave Frequency = 300Mhz
+Electromagnetic Wave Frequency = 300Mhz (Excitation 1Volt Sine Wave)

-This gives wavelength of: 1m ---> so the half wave = 0.5m ( which is Antenna dimentions: Half wave dipole )
+This gives wavelength of: 1m ---> Such that the half of the wave = 0.5m ( which is Antenna dimentions: Half wave dipole )

 Next step is to:

  	1. Compute Exitation Matrix
  	2. Act Exitation Matrix at Coupling Impedance Matrix
- 	3. Generate Radiation Pattern (Donut for the half wave dipole)
+ 	3. Generate Radiation Pattern ---> The donut for the half wave dipole shape

 # ICE